SAP-samples/teched2021-DEV164/exercises/2_WorkflowFromScratch/README.md

 * You can make REST calls to external systems
 * You can specify User Tasks, and implement a simple UI using Workflow Forms
 * You learned how to build and deploy the workflow to the Cloud Foundry environment

+Now move on with [Exercise 3 - Executing and monitoring your workflows](https://github.com/SAP-samples/teched2021-DEV164/tree/main/exercises/3_RunMonitorWorkflows).